Sanjay1712KSK/Tic-Tac-Toe/README.md

 - **Enhanced UI**: Add color themes and animations for better user experience.

 ## License
-This project is open-source and available under the **GPL 3.0 License**.
+This project is open-source and available under the **GNU GENERAL PUBLIC LICENSE**.

 ---